rubygems/bundler/README.md

+### Note: the master branch is currently unstable while 0.10 is being worked on.<br>The current stable version of bundler is in the branch named `v0.9`.

 ## Bundler : A gem to bundle gems

 Bundler is a tool that manages gem dependencies for your ruby application.
 It